 |“running shoes||will show for search terms with the keyword in the same order||running shoes, running shoes for men, run shoes, running shoes in red, etc.|

 |[running shoes]||will only show for the search term that matches exactly the keyword||running shoes, runner shoes, etc.|

 Both Headline Search Ads and Sponsored Product Ads are keywords targeted ads, whereas Product Display Ads are interest targeted.

 In Sponsored Product Ads, advertisers have an option to select automatic target type or manual target type.
-In an automatic targeting Amazon targets ads to the customers basis the product information, weheras in manual targeting the ads are displayed when the customer’s search matches to the keyword that you have targeted.
+In an automatic targeting, Amazon targets ads to the customers’ basis the product information, whereas in manual targeting the ads are displayed when the customer’s search matches the keyword that you have targeted.
 So, in manual you can add your keywords and assign match types (as discussed above), whereas in automatic you skip this step altogether.